 After a few focused minutes, Max balanced the egg momentarily upright on the tabletop, took a picture on his phone, and sent it to Roxanne.
 Delusionally, he imagined her reflecting on the three-fold significance of the image: Perfect Balance, Improbability, and the Promise of Life.
 Ergo Tango.
 Only the music was missing.
 He resumed his quest and came at last to the cobblestone street called Zuqaq al-blat.
 Somehow he had expected tranquil rooms with brilliant tiles, Persian rugs, tapestries, and marble fountains.
 Instead, he found a nut-vendor’s stall, and a boutique selling crudely chiseled wooden chess sets.
 At the far end of the street, minarets rose above the city clutter, superimposed on distant foothills draped in pastures and olive orchards.
 In a grimy recessed corner, with synchronicity worthy of Carl Jung, an ancient transistor radio played Fairouz singing the tango “La Boheme”, accompanied by Eduardo Bianco’s band all the way from Argentina, recorded in Beirut in 1951.
 Max checked his phone; no messages.

 Cultural anthropology in the black hourglass shape of Roxanne swam through his thoughts as he consulted again his map of Beirut.
 The mid-afternoon heat induced soporific quiet in the streets and alleyways around him.
 He set off for the Pigeon Rocks on the western edge of the city.
 The sun was riding high and cast few shadows.
 Squinting into the glare, he tugged down his cap visor and strode on.
 He was hot and weary when he reached the seafront and leaned into the temperate onshore breeze.
 At that moment, his phone, poised on high alert since morning but hitherto mute, pinged as a text came in: “Tabouli Café.
 Roxanne.”
 All was well with the world, after all.
 He looked around.
-A woman cloaked in a burka, attentive within her somber letter-box, her gold ankle bracelets intermittently flashing as the breeze lifted her hem, gripped the cliff-top railings and gazed at white-spumed waves crashing and roiling explosively against the Pigeon Rocks.
+A woman cloaked in an all-encompassing black burka, her gold ankle bracelets intermittently flashing as the breeze lifted her hem, gripped the cliff-top railings and gazed at white-spumed waves crashing and roiling explosively against the Pigeon Rocks.

 A few yards away, two soldiers in battle fatigues, rifles slung casually over their shoulders, killed time under a palm tree.
 One, a little younger, smiled shyly at a passing girl; the other, more menacing, watched the street through mirrored sunglasses.
 Max set the camera zoom and shot them both, silhouetted against the Rocks, the forested coastal ranges and the distant horizon.
 The older one stiffened, turned, and pointed directly at him.
 He walked over.
 The young soldier gestured at the camera and touched his chest, smiling.